soyoahn/soyoahn.github.io/_posts/2025-05-29-blog-post-ideas.md

 *Lessons Learned*
 ?

 ✨ Let's do this thing!
-I'm going to edit this post as I go; possibly striking out and adding a link as I (hopefully) complete the entries.
+I'm going to edit this post as I go; possibly striking out and adding links as I (hopefully) complete the entries.